Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 • Share information about your referral program across all your social media accounts.

-• If you have a customer portal, add links or highlighted sections that talk about your referral program on the portal
+• If you have a customer portal, add links or highlighted sections that talk about your referral program on the portal.

 Clients often have short attention spans when browsing online.
 Once you have their attention, you want them to complete the action of referring someone.
 Make your referral process simple, or else your customers won’t complete the share.

-• Use Referral Rock’s One Click Access links so customers can share with friends instantly (no password needed, and no extra form fields).
+Use Referral Rock’s One Click Access links so customers can share with friends instantly (no password needed, and no extra form fields).
 Add these everywhere clients could access the program, including emails and your customer portal.

-• Give your customers flexibility in how they make referrals.
+Give your customers flexibility in how they make referrals.
 Offer multiple options for sharing, including social media, email, and a unique referral link that can be shared almost anywhere.

-• Customers should know exactly what you want them to do when they skim your referral landing page.
-Do they know how to submit the referrals, and how they earn rewards?
-Laying things out in three easy steps, like the example above, works well.
+Customers should know exactly what you want them to do when they skim your referral landing page.
+Do they know how to submit referrals and how they earn rewards?
+Laying things out in three easy steps works well.
+State the benefits clearly, so customers know exactly what’s in it for them and their friend.
+Use an easy-to-find referral CTA button to get customers to share.

 Pro tip: If you offer insurance to businesses and someone’s referral resulted in a new business client, consider sending a shareable gift to the referring client along with the thank you note (such as a chocolate box or charcuterie board).